fvaux/aurora/contributing.md

 # Contributors
-Grant A. Abernethy
+Grant A. Abernethy and Felix Zareie-Vaux
-Felix Zareie-Vaux